 Effects of pixel aggregation on SST retrievals

-The VIIRS on-board pixel aggregation decreases across the scan line from 3 to 2 pixel between 31.8o -56.28o of scan angles to a single pixel at scan angles > 56.28o (Figure 2 and Figure 3).
-To assess the potential impact of the varying pixel aggregation to the error budget we examined the statistics of VIIRS SSTskin relative to in situ temperatures from buoys for MUDB observations within 3 pixels on either side of the two transitions.
+The VIIRS on-board pixel aggregation decreases across the scan line from 3 to 2 pixels for scan angles between 31.8o and 56.28o, and a single pixel for scan angles > 56.28o (Figure 2 and Figure 3).
+To assess the potential impact of the varying pixel aggregation on the error budget we examined the statistics of VIIRS SSTskin relative to buoy temperatures for MUDB observations within 3 pixels on either side of the two transitions.
 The results (Figure 17) suggest that the aggregation scheme increases retrieval uncertainty by about ~10 mK at the higher viewing angles.